MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_6.1-cache-and-memory-manager-potential-performance-issues.md

 This issue is described in detail in KB article [2549369](http://support.microsoft.com/default.aspx?scid=kb;en-US;2549369).
 FILE\_FLAG\_RANDOM\_ACCESS flag is a hint for Cache Manager to keep mapped views of the file in memory as long as possible (until Memory Manager doesn’t signal low memory condition).
 At the same time, this flag instructs Cache Manager to disable prefetching of file data.

-This situation has been mitigated to some extent by working set trimming improvements in Windows Server 2012 and Windows Server 2012 R2, but the issue itself needs to be primarily addressed by the application vendor by not using FILE\_FLAG\_RANDOM\_ACCESS.
+This situation has been mitigated to some extent by working set trimming improvements in Windows Server 2012+, but the issue itself needs to be primarily addressed by the application vendor by not using FILE\_FLAG\_RANDOM\_ACCESS.
 An alternative solution for the app vendor might be to use low memory priority when accessing the files.
 This can be achieved using the [SetThreadInformation](http://msdn.microsoft.com/library/windows/desktop/hh448390.aspx) API.
 Pages that are accessed at low memory priority are removed from the working set more aggressively.

-Cache Manager, starting Redstone-1 further mitigates this by ignoring FILE_FLAG_RANDOM_ACCESS when making trimming decisions, so it is treated just like any other file opened without the FILE_FLAG_RANDOM_ACCESS flag (Cache Manager still honors this flag to disable prefetching of file data).
+Cache Manager, starting in Windows Server 2016 further mitigates this by ignoring FILE_FLAG_RANDOM_ACCESS when making trimming decisions, so it is treated just like any other file opened without the FILE_FLAG_RANDOM_ACCESS flag (Cache Manager still honors this flag to disable prefetching of file data).
 You can still cause system cache bloat if you have large number of files opened with this flag and accessed in truly random fashion.
 It is highly recommended that FILE_FLAG_RANDOM_ACCESS not be used by applications.